Hi, Mom (2021 film): Critical response

 The film received positive reviews and higher ratings from viewers than the other major films released at the same time.
 As of 16 February 2021, the film's rating out of 10 is 8.2 on Douban, 9.5 on Maoyan, and 9.3 on Taopiaopiao.
 It has won praise for its authentic emotions and its portrayal of 1980s Xiangyang.
 Audiences found the film moving; many were moved to tears, and some called their families soon after leaving the theater.
 According to critic Lim Yian Lu, "despite this being Jia Ling’s directorial debut, it is on par with the work of an experienced director".

 Cai Jianya wrote that the film's release had resonated with viewers.
 Due to the COVID-19 pandemic, many people had not traveled home to see their families for Chinese New Year in 2021, and some chose to watch a film about family as a result.

+Han haoyue wrote that Hi, Mom has become a representative of emotional resonance during the Spring Festival thanks to Jia Ling's sincere mother-daughter relationship and warm atmosphere.
+As a cross-border director, Jia Ling touched the audience with her original intention and truth, gained high box office and audience love, and demonstrated the unique charm and sincerity of a new director.
+At the same time, the success of this film also means that in the future Jia Ling needs to continue to explore new creative directions while maintaining her original intention.